wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 PauserLen uint8
 // Address authorized to temporarily pause the bridge (for PAUSE_DURATION) Pauser [PauserLen]uint8
-// Length of the freeze address.
+// Length of the freezer address.
 Must equal the target chain's native
 // address size, or 0 to leave the role unassigned.
 An all-zero address
 // of the native size is also treated as unassigned.
-FreezeLen uint8
+FreezerLen uint8
-// Address authorized to pause the bridge for the maximum duration Freeze [FreezeLen]uint8
+// Address authorized to pause the bridge for the maximum duration Freezer [FreezerLen]uint8
 // Length of the unpauser address.
 Must equal the target chain's
 // native address size, or 0 to leave the role unassigned.
 An all-zero
 // address of the native size is also treated as unassigned.